christiangoran/crypto-tracker-frontend/README.md

 React-router-dom - To create the differenct sites and connect navbar links Axios Library - To call our backend API
+Bootstrap sass - To work with custom colors (npm run watch-css to run the compiler)

 # Getting Started with Create React App